astocko/xorshift/README.md

 # xorshift

-Rust crate implementing the splitmix64, xoroshiro128+, xorshift128+, and xorshift1024* PRNGs.
+Rust crate implementing the high performance splitmix64, xoroshiro128+, xorshift128+, and xorshift1024* PRNGs.
 Derived from their respective public-domain C implementations.

 See [COPYRIGHT](COPYRIGHT) for details.